teracow/googliser/README.md

 ![cows](http://i.imgur.com/SMV2BInh.jpg)

 For this sample, only 249 images were available out of the 381 search results returned.
-132 images failed as they were unavailable or their file size was outside the limits I set.
+132 images failed as they were unavailable or their file-size was outside the limits I set.
 The gallery image is built using however many images are downloaded.

 ---
 **Return Values ($?):**